Voilett-Roze/asus/Compiling-under-WSL2.md

 ### Introduction
 Starting with Windows 10 version 2004, Microsoft greatly enhanced the built-in Windows Subsystem for Linux (WSL).
 WSL2 now uses an actual Linux kernel, which allows, among other things, to use an ext4 filesystem, and also greatly enhance performance.

-In testing, WSL2 even ended up being faster than a Virtualbox VM at compiling a firmware (30 minutes for VBox versus 25 mins for WSL2, tested on a laptop using an AMD 4500U).
+In testing, WSL2 even ended up being faster than a Virtualbox VM at compiling a firmware (30 minutes for VBox versus 25 mins for WSL2, tested on a laptop using an AMD Ryzen 5 4500U).
 This makes WSL2 a very environment for doing firmware builds.

 ### Setup WSL2